Germany's Merkel vows to spearhead coronavirus recovery efforts | DW | 29.06.2020

 For his part, Macron said the pandemic is not yet at its peak, and that steps needed to be taken at the EU level to deal with challenges on the horizon.

+"The chancellor and I put it on paper: It's our absolute priority.
+Without this, Europe wouldn't rise to the challenge," Macron said, referring to the post-pandemic recovery plan.
+"We must defend our democracies."

 Macron also noted that the French government was inspired by Berlin's response to the 2008 financial crisis when it started managing the economic fallout of the pandemic.
-He mentioned Germany's Kurzarbeit program as a successful mediator for recovery.
+He mentioned Germany's Kurzarbeit program as a successful driver for economic recovery.

-Merkel and Macron were also expected to speak about relations with China, the US and Turkey at a meeting later in the day.
-Libya and the West African Sahel were also expected to figure.
+Over dinner, the two European leaders were expected to discuss relations with China, the US and Turkey, along with details about the conflict in Libya and the counter-terrorism campaign in West Africa's Sahel region.